f-corvaro/PyAnsys-Engineering-Simulation-Course/README.md

   <summary><strong>Data Science</strong></summary>
   <p align="justify">

-  ### Introduction

-  Data science is a means to solve problems and find solutions.
+  **Data science** is a means to solve problems and find solutions.
 The process analysis involves:
   - Identifying the problem that needs to be solved.
   - Defining the goal of the solution.
   - Determining where to obtain the necessary data for analysis.